willhowes/makers_portfolio_and_notes/week_3.md

 * Achieved by:
  * Getting close to completing this challenge.
 It is only a question of getting the our ```birthday_helper.rb``` module to correctly work out the days between today and the birthday, and making it look nice with css, and then we will be done.
 I have learned about how is best to keep anything other than very basic logic (perhaps one if statement) out of a ```view```, and into the controller file.

-2. Understand Debugging basics for web apps
+2. Understand Debugging basics for web apps:
+ * Achieved by:
+  * Attending the debugging workshop and attempting the exercise.
+  * See my takeaway notes below.

 ### Wednesday
 1. Finish the takeaway video and make some notes on TDD.